-Cash provided by (used in) operating activities for the years ended December 31, 2021, 2020 and 2019 totaled \$5.2 million, \$21.2 million and \$16.1 million, respectively.
+Cash provided by (used in) operating activities for the years ended December 31, 2022, 2021 and 2020 totaled \$12.6 million, \$5.2 million and \$21.2 million, respectively.
+In 2022, cash flows from operating activities included net income of \$8.7 million, non-cash charges of \$6.8 million and increases in operating working capital of (\$2.9 million).
 In 2021, cash flows from operating activities included net income of \$12.2 million, non-cash charges of \$4.7 million and increases in operating working capital of (\$11.7 million).
 In 2020, cash flows from operating activities included net income of \$9.9 million, non-cash charges of \$4.0 million and reductions in operating working capital of \$7.3 million.
-In 2019, cash flows from operating activities included net income of \$11.1 million, non-cash charges of (\$0.1 million) and reductions in operating working capital of \$5.1 million.
+The 2022 increase in operating working capital largely reflected a \$2.3 million repayment of the COVID-19 payroll tax deferment program.
 The 2021 increase in operating working capital reflected higher accounts receivable due to higher revenue levels and a \$2.3 million repayment of the COVID-19 payroll tax deferment program.
 The 2020 reduction in operating working capital was due to lower accounts receivable, reflecting revenue declines in the second half of the year and \$4.6 million related to the COVID-19 payroll tax deferment program.
-The 2019 decline in operating working capital was reflective of the resolution of cash conversion disruptions related to our 2018 Cloud-based ERP platform implementation.

-We would expect operating working capital levels to increase should revenue grow in 2022.
+We would expect operating working capital levels to increase should revenue grow in 2023.
 Accordingly, an increase in operating working capital would result in a reduction in cash generated from operating activities.
 We believe DSO's will remain at current levels or increase marginally should data and analytics revenues grow disproportionately to total revenues.
-Additionally, the \$4.6 million payroll tax deferment in 2020 will require a final payment of \$2.3 million in 2022, which will negatively impact cash flows from operating activities in 2022.
+Additionally, the \$4.6 million payroll tax deferment in 2020 has been fully paid as of December 31, 2022.